Sugarph/MazeGame/README.md

 ## Warning
 This game contains jump scares and is not recommended for people with claustrophobia.

+## Note
+I know the code is very messy and unoptimized, but hey, it work! also I have no plan to expand it, so that shouldn't be a problem.

 ## Credit
 -Main & Test Wall https://pucci-games.itch.io/stones-brick-textures#google_vignette